altocodenl/TODIS/readme.md

 - sequence also maps perfectly well to what a computer does.

 - Higher level languages let you focus on data at a human level.
-- The data from the call changes the sequence into something else.
+- The data from the call changes the sequence into more calls.
+- Calls can be self-referential: recursion.
+Avoid Whitehead and Russell's mistake.

+Height of level is determined by looking who calls who.
+Low level is usually called, high level is usually the caller.
 Levels where you draw lines have sublevels down to a single chip operation.

 a flow as a sequence.